OasisLMF/OpenDataTransform/README.md

-# The Open Exposure Data Transformation
+# The Open Exposure Data Transformation Framework

-The Open Exposure Data Transformation is an industry collaboration to develop a framework for converting catastrophe model exposure data from one data format to another.
+The Open Exposure Data Transformation Framework is an industry collaboration to develop a framework for converting catastrophe model exposure data from one data format to another.

 It provides an open-source, free, and model-agnostic exposure transformation framework to improve efficiency and transparency of exposure transformations in the insurance market.